GoldenCorgi/Incognito-Waterfall_SCDFXIBM/README.md

 ![slogan](/assets/slogan.png)

-Waterfall is a web platform which utilises IBM cloud’s machine learning and AI for effective relaying of information between responders and SCDF personnel to provide even faster emergency response time.
+Waterfall is a web application which utilises IBM cloud’s machine learning and AI for effective relaying of information between responders and SCDF personnel to provide even faster emergency response time.

 It consists of a responder mobile website and a SCDF personnel administrative website.
 In the case of an emergency, First Responders can opt to message 995, to receive a SMS link to our website, Waterfall.